 Today as part of our focus on taking city breaks, Gillian from One Giant Step is here to tell us about Prague.
 The capital of the Czech Republic is a wonderful city to explore.
 With its rich culture and fascinating history, a Prague city break is sure to be interesting, entertaining, and highly enjoyable.
-Here’s what Gillian recommends you do during your visit.
+Here’s what Gillian recommends you do during your trip to Prague.

 Prague is one of those cities that you could visit time and again and still not have discovered all of its secrets, which is why it is such a great city break destination.
 There are plenty of neighbourhoods to explore, Bohemian squares to stumble upon, and public parks to while away afternoons.